Latest Update for JEE Advanced

 Click on “I am ready to begin” and attempt the JEE Advanced 2024 mock test

 The authorities will issue the JEE Advanced 2024 admit card to all the registered candidates.
 Aspirants will have to visit jeeadv.ac.in to download the hall ticket of JEE Advanced 2024.
+The authority has announced the JEE Advanced admit card 2024 date on May 17 to 26, 2024.
 The JEE Advanced admit card 2024 is an important document without which a candidate will not be allowed to enter the exam hall.
 To download the JEE Advanced exam admit card 2024, candidates have to provide their registration number, and date of birth.
 The details such as the exam centre and timings will be mentioned in the JEE Advanced 2024 admit card.

 How to download JEE Advanced admit card 2024?